PauliusMacernis/KnowledgeBase/kickstart/Symfony4.md

   - ...config
     - `./bin/console config:dump`
     - `./bin/console config:dump TwigBundle` - dumps available config
+  - ...about
+    - `./bin/console about` - lists system version and other info, including environment variables
   - `composer unpack debug` - unpacks the package = replaces the package with childron packages of the package

 # Config